Arun152k/ETL-Airflow-Kafka-Spark-Cassandra/README.md

 *** *Active Repository* ***

-This repository showcases a robust ETL and streaming data pipeline leveraging Kafka, Spark, Airflow, Cassandra, and a Flask API with Swagger documentation.
-The pipeline efficiently fetches data from an external API, processes it, and streams it to various services for storage and further processing.
+This repository contains a robust ETL pipeline with Change Data Capture (CDC) using Airflow, Kafka, Spark, Cassandra and Debezium, and a Flask API with Swagger documentation.
+The pipeline efficiently extracts data from an external API, transforms it, and loads it to database sink.
 Additionally, it incorporates Change-Data-Capture (CDC) using Debezium and Kafka Connect to track and stream changes from a PostgreSQL database, ensuring real-time data synchronization.

 Screenshots demonstrating the functionality of the various tools in the pipeline are available in the [images](images) folder.